adokitkat/esp-idf_nim_template/README.md

 1. `nimble prepare`
 1. `idf.py build`

-`nimble prepare` genereates a shared library (`libnim.a` file). `idf.py build` then links your IDF program to the Nim library - this is configured in `main/CMakeLists.txt`.
+`nimble prepare` genereates a static library binary (`libnim.a` file). `idf.py build` then links your IDF program to the Nim library - this is configured in `main/CMakeLists.txt`.